wp-plugins/wp-members/readme.txt

 == Changelog ==

+= 3.1.5.2 =

+* Fixes undefined index for [wpmem_field] if the field is not a field in the plugin's fields array (such as user_login, user_registered, etc).
+* Fixes undefined index for [wpmem_loginout] for text attributes.
+* Updated [wp-members] deprecated shortcode notice to include post/page information on where the shortcode is being used.

 = 3.1.5.1 =

-* Adds [wpmem_field] support for raw data display for select (dropdown), multiple select, multiple checkbox, and radio groups.
+* Fixes [wpmem_field] support for raw data display (when display=raw attribute is used) for select (dropdown), multiple select, multiple checkbox, and radio groups.

 = 3.1.5 =